dangoldbj/openclaw-simplex/README.md

 It introduces a new class of channel for OpenClaw: **local-first, self-hostable, and identity-minimal agent communication.**

+Designed for real-world OpenClaw deployments where privacy, local control, and minimal external dependencies are required.

+---

 ## Why this plugin exists

 OpenClaw supports multiple messaging channels, but most rely on:

-- phone numbers or platform-bound identities
+* phone numbers or platform-bound identities
-- hosted bot APIs
+* hosted bot APIs
-- centralized infrastructure
+* centralized infrastructure

 This plugin adds support for SimpleX, enabling:

-- fully end-to-end encrypted messaging
+* fully end-to-end encrypted messaging
-- no global identifiers, so no phone or email is required
+* no global identifiers, so no phone or email is required
-- self-hosted or local-first operation
+* self-hosted or local-first operation
-- agent communication without third-party dependencies
+* agent communication without third-party dependencies

-**This fills a gap for privacy-sensitive and self-hosted OpenClaw deployments.**
+**This introduces a privacy-first messaging capability that was previously not available in the OpenClaw channel ecosystem.**

+### Compared to other channels

+Unlike typical messaging integrations (e.g. bot APIs or phone-based channels), this plugin:

+* does not require platform accounts or phone numbers
+* does not depend on hosted bot infrastructure
+* allows fully local or self-hosted operation
+* minimizes external trust assumptions

+---

 ## Why SimpleX

 SimpleX is uniquely suited for privacy-critical communication:

-- no user identifiers, so no phone or email
+* no user identifiers, so no phone or email
-- end-to-end encrypted by default
+* end-to-end encrypted by default
-- decentralized relay architecture
+* decentralized relay architecture
-- supports self-hosting
+* fully supports self-hosting

 This plugin integrates SimpleX into OpenClaw as a production-ready channel backed by the official `simplex-chat` CLI.

+---

 ## What this plugin provides

-- send and receive messages, including text and media
+* send and receive messages reliably, including text and media
-- pairing and allowlist support
+* pairing and allowlist support
-- invite link and QR generation
+* invite link and QR generation
-- message actions and responses
+* message actions and responses
-- runtime status and lifecycle management
+* runtime status and lifecycle management
-- Control UI configuration
+* Control UI configuration
-- managed or external runtime modes
+* managed or external runtime modes
+* designed for production use with explicit runtime and policy control

+---

 ## Use Cases

-- running OpenClaw agents in fully self-hosted environments
+* running OpenClaw agents in fully self-hosted environments
-- privacy-sensitive workflows with no external messaging providers
+* privacy-sensitive workflows with no external messaging providers
-- peer-to-peer agent communication without global identifiers
+* peer-to-peer agent communication without global identifiers
-- secure local automation systems
+* secure local automation systems
-- experimental decentralized agent networks
+* experimental decentralized agent networks

+This plugin is particularly relevant for developers building privacy-first or fully self-hosted agent systems.

+---

 ## Install